LouMau/Bachelorthesis/README.md

 # Bachelorthesis
-This repository includes the scripts, which I have written for my bachelorthesis
+This repository includes the scripts, which I have written for my bachelorthesis.

 Topic: "Beyond Virtual Reality: Studying Real World Spatial Navigation Using Eye Tracking Technology (2024)